ecrc/ExaGeoStatCPP/README.md

    ```bash
    ./configure -e --climate-emulator
    ```
+   Note: If using StarPU (default), only Stage-Zero will be built.
+For full Climate-Emulator, add `--use-parsec`.

 4. Run `clean_build.sh` (use the `-h` flag for help, to know the needed arguments to run with your specific options).
 This step is **not required** when using R.
    ```bash